-The norm of the SN Cosmology fields usually relaxes the “two pre-max detection” criteria, to “a detection prior to $\phi=+5$ days” \citep[e.g.,][]{betoule2014, scolnic2022}.
+The norm of the SN cosmology fields usually relaxes the “two pre-max detection” criteria to “a detection prior to $\phi=+5$ days” \citep[e.g.,][]{betoule2014, scolnic2022}.
 Doing so would leave 3244 objects.
-However, good sampling pre- and post-max is preferred to ensure a correct estimation of the light curve parameters.
-We illustrate in Fig.~\ref{fig:lcexamples} an example of a SN Ia with among the worst light-curve sampling (seven phases), along with SNe Ia with average (40 phases) and best sampled (130 phases) light curves (see light-curve coverage statistics in \num{Smith et al.}).
+However, good sampling pre- and post-maximum is preferred to ensure the correct estimation of the light curve parameters.
+We illustrate in Fig.~\ref{fig:lcexamples} an example of an SN Ia with among the worst light curve sampling (seven phases), along with SNe Ia with average (40 phases) and best sampled (130 phases) light curves (see light curve coverage statistics in Smith et al. in prep).

-We use the SALT2 light curve fitter \citep{guy2010, betoule2014, taylor2021} to fit our light curves.
-To ensure the resulting parameters are reasonable for use in cosmological measurements, we further implement the following criteria (see Table~\ref{tab:sample}): $-3\leq x_1 \leq3$ ; $-0.2\leq c\leq0.8$ ; $\sigma_{x_1}<1$ ; $\sigma_{c}<0.1$ ; $\sigma_{t_0}<1$ ; quality of fit (“fitprob”) $\geq10^{-7}$; with $\sigma_x$ the measured errors on the $x$ SALT2 parameters and with fitprob derived from the best SALT fit $\chi^2$ \citep[see e.g.][]{scolnic2018}.
-This leaves 2667 SNe~Ia passing all our cosmology-ready quality cuts.
-Using the aforementioned looser light-curve coverage criteria that has been used in previous cosmology studies, we would have 2849 targets instead.
+We used the SALT2 light curve fitter \citep{guy2010, betoule2014, taylor2021} to fit our light curves.
+To ensure the resulting parameters are reasonable for use in cosmological measurements, we further implemented the following criteria (see Table~\ref{tab:sample}): $-3\leq x_1 \leq3$; $-0.2\leq c\leq0.8$; $\sigma_{x_1}<1$ ; $\sigma_{c}<0.1$; $\sigma_{t_0}<1$; a quality of fit (“fitprob”) $\geq10^{-7}$; with $\sigma_x$ the measured errors on the $x$ SALT2 parameters and with fitprob derived from the best SALT fit $\chi^2$ \citep[see e.g.][]{scolnic2018}.
+This left 2667 SNe~Ia that pass all our cosmology-ready quality cuts.
+Using the aforementioned looser light curve coverage criteria that has been used in previous cosmology studies, we would have 2849 targets instead.

-Of these 2667 SNe Ia, 994 have a redshift lower than $z=0.06$ up to where our sample of non-peculiar SNe~Ia is free from non-random selection functions, aka a “volume-limited sample” (see \num{Amenouche et al.} and detailed study of this sample in \num{\citealt{dr2ginolin2024a}} and \num{\citealt{dr2ginolin2024b}}): up to $z<0.06$ the observed distribution of any parameter (e.g., stretch, color, peak-magnitude) is representative of the parameter's underlying distribution.
-Hence, non-peculiar ZTF DR2 SNe~Ia up to $z=0.06$ are free from Malmquist bias, and the parameter distributions and their correlations should be representative of that given by nature.
-See dedicated discussion on Section~\ref{sec:dr2data_selection}.
+Of these 2667 SNe Ia, 994 have a redshift lower than $z=0.06$, up to which our sample of non-peculiar SNe~Ia is free from nonrandom selection functions, aka a “volume-limited sample” (see \citealt{dr2amenouche} and detailed study of this sample in \citealt{dr2ginolina} and \citealt{dr2ginolinb}): up to $z<0.06$ the observed distribution of any parameter (e.g., stretch, color, peak-magnitude) is representative of the parameter's underlying distribution.
+Hence, non-peculiar ZTF DR2 SNe~Ia up to $z=0.06$ are free from Malmquist bias, and the parameter distributions and their correlations should be representative of that given by nature (see dedicated discussion on Sect.~\ref{sec:dr2data_selection}).